 DUE DILIGENCE PROCESS We understand how important it is to know our supply chain and who employs the people working on our projects.
 Therefore, we continue to work with Achilles to carry out a third-party due diligence programme.
-For the financial year 2022-2023, further ethical labour audits were carried out and a number of ethical site engagement surveys also took place.
-As in previous years, we have ensured the audits cover a range of different subcontractors and projects in terms of size and sector.
+To date we have carried out 109 ethical labour practice audits and 25 labour practice audits.
+We, as always, have ensured all audits cover a range of different subcontractors and projects in terms of size and sector.
 During this reporting period, Sir Robert M^cAlpine was a member of the Achilles Ethical Business Working Group.
 The group is made up of businesses that use the Achilles ethical audits and who work together to identify trends in the industry and discuss ways to address risks around unethical labour practices.
-V To date 25 ethical site engagement surveys have taken place on our projects (a number in conjunction with our clients) and 108 ethical labour practice audits have been carried out within our supply chain.
 Over the last few years, we have seen an improvement in various areas assessed under these audits.
 This includes our workforce being more aware of modern slavery as an issue and an improvement in the number of right to work checks being carried out correctly.
 We believe this is due, in part, to increased engagement with those working on our sites and our work with our supply chain partners to ensure good labour practices are maintained.
 Issues are, however, still being raised.
 Whilst we are seeing a greater understanding within the industry of incorrect labour practices and how best to mitigate against them, we still need to be thorough in our actions to address the risks.
 We acknowledge that this work is not concluded but we are encouraged by the positive impact engaging with our supply chains is having.
+Our Ethical Labour Strategy, which will be finalised and rolled out over the course of 2025 will provide us with further resilience.

 INDUSTRY COLLABORATION We are committed to making further progress on tackling the risk of modern slavery in our supply chains and the wider industry.
 We can't do this alone and will continue to work collaboratively with our peers and supply chain partners.
 While we strive as an organisation to tackle the risk of modern slavery, we firmly believe that collaboration with our peers is key, as issues are seldom restricted to one main contractor and are more often a reflection of the wider industry.
 We have learnt a huge amount about the wider issue of labour exploitation through engaging with our supply chain partners and peers.
 We believe that the learnings we have gained are something that can positively contribute to ensuring construction proactively works to address the risk of modern slavery.
-This Statement is wholeheartedly supported and approved by the Executive Board on 29th March 2024.
-N. Montis Neil Martin Chief Executive Date: 29th March 2024
+This Statement is wholeheartedly supported and approved by the Executive Board on 29th March 2025.
+Neil Martin Chief Executive Date: 29th March 2025

-Steve Hudson Group Commercial Director Date: 29th March 2024
+Peter Leonard Group Commercial Director Date: 29th March 2025